Bleeding Gums Treatment Skokie, IL

 Treatment Options For Gum Disease in Skokie, IL

-At The Stein Center for Advanced Dentistry, we take our time to get to know our patients, assess their needs, and build personalized treatment plans that are right for them.
-During your visit, Dr. Stein and Dr. Weiss will examine the health and function of your teeth, gums, and bone structure to check for signs of gum disease.
+At The Stein Center for Advanced Dentistry, we take our time to get to know our patients, assess their needs, and consider their budget.
+Dr. Stein and Dr. Weiss will examine the health of your teeth, gums, and bone structure to check for signs of gum disease.
 Next, we will determine the stage and progression of gum disease and asses the surrounding structure for signs of damage.

-With the information for your assessment, we can begin to build a comprehensive periodontal treatment plan for your smile.
+With the information from your assessment, we can begin to build a comprehensive periodontal treatment plan for your mouth.
 We offer a wide range of periodontal therapy solutions to address varying stages of gum disease.
-The goal of periodontal therapy is to stop the progression of gum disease, correct any damage, and minimize the risk of reinfection.
+Our goal is to stop gum disease from progressing, fix damage, and minimize the risk of new infections.

-• Scale and Root Planing
+• Scaling and Root Planing

 • Laser Dentistry